JNRowe/vim-configs/localcfg/plugin_vim_signature.rst

     ``EE``   ⛔
     =======  ===========

-    There is the not so-minor-issue of dealing with old terminals that can’t display emoji, or display them poorly when their cells are non-uniform in size.
+    There is the not-so-minor-issue of dealing with old terminals that can’t display emoji, or display them poorly when their cells are non-uniform in size.

 .. rubric:: Footnotes

 .. [#] I know *I’ll* forget the origin of the keys by the next time *I* open
-       his file.
+       this file.